 Do all little girls these days plan futures that are centred around walking down the aisle in a white gown with their Prince, then go on to produce multiple children?
 I hope not.
 I certainly didn’t.
 I saw myself in a safari suit, long dark hair tucked up in a bush hat cutting my way through rainforests to meet lions and tigers (yes, I’m now aware that’s the wrong terrain) and bumping into a Greek God figure looking very similar to a young David Attenborough in ZooQuest.
 How I ended up fifty or so years later with a large ‘extended’ family, I’m not quite sure.
 But I have no regrets.
 I love the celebratory scrums that we have congregating around birthdays and Christmas.
 With four children and soon to be five grandchildren, those events are likely to happen more frequently as the years’ pass.
-It’s a marked change from my own 60s childhood in Salisbury, a then sleepy market town that knew nothing about the world of spies or nerve gas.
+It’s a marked change from my own 60s teenage years living with my grandmother in Salisbury, then just a sleepy market town that knew nothing about the world of spies or nerve gas.

 At times I might have wondered what will happen when I’m not there to corral my tribe.
 But the older they get, the more reassured I am as to the strength of their sibling support.
 This is often demonstrated at family gatherings where food and lots of it is required.
 I am blessed that all my children cook well, mainly I feel because they always have enjoyed eating.
 My son, with a few years of restaurant training under his belt, takes the position of Chef de Cuisine.
 The rest of us compete for Sous Chef or for a Chef de Partie position, depending on what type of dish we’re commanded to make.
 At one point, having supplied my son with desserts for his small ‘gastro’ pub, I might have assumed that I would maintain the position of Pastry Chef, but these days I have severe competition from my daughters.
 Luckily for me at the recent birthday of my eldest daughter, the Chef de Cuisine decided his sisters could help him turn out some of Olia Hercules delicious salad recipes from her Mamushka book, whilst he barbecued platters of chicken.
 I was given ‘cake’.
 With my patisserie position secured, it took me a few days to decide what type I was going to bake.
 Elder daughter’s standby favourite has been for a couple of years a carrot cake with cream cheese topping, but as her own repertoire expanded and improved, so has her tastes.
 To protect my reputation, I felt something different was needed, fruity, seasonal and at the same time impressive.